umhan35/idea-coffeescript-snippets/README.md

 ## Installation

-Copy this file to the templates folder in your WebStorm settings
+Copy coffee.xml  to the templates folder in your WebStorm settings

 ### Mac OS X and WebStorm 9